ojarsbuddy/bbo/club_onboarding.md

 @@@ ACBLscore update or replacement?
 Still DBADD for some club information.
 Not going down a path to fix things.

 @@@ Team games F2F eligible for pop-ups?
 They think yes.

+## 2024.02.12

+@@@ Team games F2F eligible for pop-ups?
+Pair games only.
+Maybe teams??

+@@@ Run all pop-ups?
+Yes!

+Silver ACBL-wide Senior pairs age 60+ or is it 65+ March 11th -- have to register.
+Jan.
+1, 1960.

+Two weeks of club championships -- Mar 4-10, Nov 18-24.

+N/18 is actually working -- 18 boards gets 100% of the rating.

+Reminder of zoom room.

+Robert Maier about scoring issues (robert.maier@acbl.org).

+Recommend that anyone who is really interested in upping their director game should sign up for Local Sectional Director training.
+The resources are fantastic.

+Director training for them is listed here: there isn’t a current course, but if you contact Rui Marques you may be able to get the materials and take the test. https://www.acbl.org/portfolio/director-courses/